uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 };
 ```

-Whether to use `undefined` or `null` in this situation is largely convention.
+Whether to use `undefined` or `null` in this situation is largely a matter of convention.
 Throughout this book we will always use `undefined`.
-Nevertheless, we want to emphasize that it's totally fine to use `null` instead of `undefined` in this situation.
+Nevertheless, we want to emphasize that it's perfectly fine to use `null` instead of `undefined` in this situation.
-Just pick a style and be consistent.
+The important thing is to choose one style and apply it consistently.

-You can use the **destructuring assignment** when working with objects.
+We can use **destructuring assignment** when working with objects, just as we did with arrays:
-This is similar to arrays:

 ```js
 const task = {